-Makar Sankranti festival is also known as Makar Surya Sankranti, Uttarayan, Bhogali Bihu, Poush Parbon, Makaravilakku or Pongal.
-People celebrate it on January 14 or 15 to mark Makar Surya Sankranti or the transition of Sun into Heaven divided into 12 signs, of 30° each sign Capricorn.
+Makar Sankranti festival is also known as Makar Surya Sankranti, Uttarayan, Magh Bihu, Poush Parbon, Makaravilakku or Pongal.
+People celebrate it on January 14 or 15 to mark Makar Surya Sankranti.

 Hindus observe it as the festival of God Sun, by worshiping and offering Arghya to Lord Surya.

-Hindus celebrate Surya Sankranti in Makar Rashi, or sun’s Movement of planets in the sky in real time in the sign Makar (Capricorn) on Magh Krishna Paksha Pratipada.
+Hindus celebrate Surya Sankranti in Makar Rashi, or the sun’s Movement of planets in the sky in real time More in the sign Makar (Capricorn).
 It is also known as Makar Surya Sankranti.

-The period of six months when Sun’s position is in six signs of the zodiac from Capricorn to Gemini is known as Uttarayan.
+The period of six months when due to the Movement of planets in the sky in real time More, the Sun’s position is in six signs of the Heaven divided into 12 signs, of 30° each More from Capricorn to Gemini is known as Makar Sankranti or Uttarayan.

 During this period, the Sun transits from the southernmost point (Dakshinayan) to the northernmost point (Uttarayan).